wikicurricula-uy/wikicurricula-boilerplate/README.md

     apt install python3
     sudo apt install python3-sparqlwrapper
 ```
+-   Navigate to the `data-gathering` folder and fetch school curriculum data by running `query.py script.
+Thhis script

--   Navigate to the `data-gathering` folder and fetch school curriculum data by running `bot.py script.
-This script receives the Wikipedia language and the Wikidata country Id as parameters.
+-   Navigate to the `data-gathering` folder and fetch school curriculum data by running `bot.py script which receives the Wikipedia language and the Wikidata country Id as parameters.
+This script calls the query.py script which is designed to fetch and process information about a country's national curriculum from Wikidata and store it in CSV files for further analysis instead of manually building and running the Wikidata query.

 ```
     cd data-gathering
-    python3 bot.py WIKIPEDIA_LANGUAGE WIKIDATA_COUNTRY_ID
+    python3 bot.py WIKIPEDIA_LANGUAGE_CODE WIKIDATA_COUNTRY_ID
 ```

 For example, these are the scripts to fetch data from the Spanish Wikipedia with reference to the Uruguayan (Q77) curriculum, and to fetch data from the English Wikipedia with reference to the Ghanian curriculum (Q117)